mplacona/ipm-quickstart-csharp-mac/README.md

 API Key | Used to authenticate - [generate one here](https://www.twilio.com/user/account/ip-messaging/dev-tools/api-keys).
 API Secret | Used to authenticate - [just like the above, you'll get one here](https://www.twilio.com/user/account/ip-messaging/dev-tools/api-keys).

+Read more about adding environment variables on a Mac [here](http://osxdaily.com/2015/07/28/set-enviornment-variables-mac-os-x/).

 ## A Note on API Keys

 When you generate an API key pair at the URLs above, your API Secret will only